tensorlakeai/indexify/examples/audio/summarization/README.md

-# Audio Transcription
+# Audio Transcript Summarizer

 1. The extraction graph creates an endpoint which accepts audio files and transcribes them using OpenAI's Whisper model
-2. You can continuously transcribe audio with this pipeline by uploading audio files to indexify server.
-3. You can run 1000s of instances of the extractors in parallel transcribe audio in a fault tolerant manner.
+2. The transcription is fed into a summarization model to summarize the entire transcript.

 ## Code Reference